 · Communicate effectively

 · Access and interpret information from a variety of sources

-This course extends and deepens the study of two- and three-dimensional media with advanced problems in drawing, painting, printmaking, bookmaking and sculpture.
-Students learn how to communicate effectively, using the elements of art and principles of design: line, space, value, shape, color, texture, and pattern.
-We learn how to define, analyze, and solve visual problems, creating works in a series and variations on personal themes.
-Both experimentation and the acquisition of basic skills are stressed.
-Students learn to access and interpret information from a variety of sources, as they draw inspiration form the world around them, the works of other artists, and from their own imaginations.
-Students also learn how to critically analyze a work of art in order to achieve creative results.
+In this class students learn how to communicate effectively, using the elements of art and principles of design: line, space, form, value, shape, color, texture, and pattern.
+We learn how to define, analyze, and solve visual problems, in three dimensions.
+We access and interpret information from a variety of sources as we create and explore with hand-building techniques, wheel throwing techniques, glazing techniques, and maintenance of the ceramic studio.
+Students draw inspiration from the world around them, the works of other artists, and from their own imaginations.
+Students also learn how to critically analyze a work of art, in order to achieve creative results.

-Sketchbooks and Altered Books: Students keep a sketchbook and an “altered book” for homework assignments, recording sketches as a project progresses, and practicing skills.
+Sketchbooks: Students keep a sketchbook for homework assignments, recording sketches as a project progresses, and practicing skills.

 Evaluations: Written exam, oral presentation, class critique, and portfolio.

 A variety of assessments allows students with differing learning styles to shine.